choeffer/360pibot/docs/install.rst

 Installing modules for the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The whole documentation is done with Sphinx_ and can be extended or modified as needed for e.g. documenting own projects based on this or if extending functionality of the modules and documenting this.
+The whole documentation is made with Sphinx_ and can be extended or modified as needed for e.g. documenting own projects based on this or if extending functionality of the modules and documenting this.
 The standard docstring format (ReStructuredText_ (reST)) is used.
 The used theme is from `Read the Docs`_